About the ABPI

 ABPI Northern Ireland was established in 2008 to support the development of life sciences in Northern Ireland and to ensure that the benefits of biomedical innovation are brought rapidly to patients.

-The ABPI opened an office in Edinburgh at the reconvening of the Scottish Parliament in 1999.
+ABPI Scotland was established at the reconvening of the Scottish Parliament in 1999.
 The ABPI Scotland team works to represent the interests of our member companies to stakeholders here in Scotland.

 The Prescription Medicines Code of Practice Authority (PMCPA) was established by The Association of the British Pharmaceutical Industry to operate the ABPI Code of Practice for the Pharmaceutical Industry independently of the ABPI.